About Lyon County

 Courts & Case Records

 Lyon County is served by the Iowa District Court for Lyon County, which is part of Iowa's Third Judicial District.
-The Lyon County Courthouse, located at 206 South Second Avenue in Rock Rapids, Iowa 51246, houses the Clerk of District Court office, which can be reached at (712) 472-2623.
-The District Court has general jurisdiction over all civil, criminal, probate, juvenile, and domestic relations cases arising in Lyon County.
+Lyon County Courthouse, located at 206 South Second Avenue in Rock Rapids, Iowa 51246, houses the Clerk of District Court office, which can be contacted through the office’s website.
+Lyon County Court has general jurisdiction over all civil, criminal, probate, juvenile, and domestic relations cases arising in Lyon County.
 Iowa operates a unified court system, so there are no separate municipal or justice courts; all matters are heard in District Court.

 - Certified copies of court documents are available for a fee of $10 for the first page and $1 for each additional page, as established by Iowa Code Section 331.604.